-The easiest way to create tile coasters is to choose a patterned tile that you like and attach felt or cork to the back of it.
-As @insidesixty3 points out, you can finish this project in five minutes or less.
+The easiest way to create tile coasters is to choose a patterned tile or a tile shape you like and attach felt or cork to the back of it.
+You can finish this project in five minutes or less.

 This is a great option if you have leftover tile from a previous project that you don’t want to go to waste, but you can also purchase a few patterned tiles specifically to make coasters.
 The only downside is that these coasters may be too simple for avid DIYers.

 Tissue Paper Tile Coasters

 For a greater challenge, consider creating tissue paper tile coasters with white tiles and some of that gift tissue paper piling up in your closet. @rezynrebel’s video shows the simple steps of gluing the tissue paper to the tile, covering with more glue, and applying sealer and for full instructions you can read Unusually Lovely’s blog.

 Note that you have the option of using just one piece of tissue paper or various tissue paper colors and designs to create a unique look.